 Meet Our Instructors

-Ben Hawkins is the newest addition to the Criminal Justice program.
-He served as a Grand Rapids Police Officer from 2008-2019.
-Mr. Hawkins was a community officer for 8 years and a Police Sergeant from 2017-2019.
+Ben Hawkins served as a Grand Rapids Police Officer from 2008-2019.
+He was a community officer for 8 years and a Police Sergeant from 2017-2019.
 He also has experience as a dispatcher, field training officer, explorer advisor, CAD Instructor, and implicit bias trainer.

-During his service as a police officer, Mr. Hawkins earned several achievements awards, team performance awards and was nominated Police Officer of the Year in 2015.
+During his service as a police officer, Mr. Hawkins earned three achievement awards, three team performance awards and was nominated Police Officer of the Year in 2015.
 In addition, Mr. Hawkins received the Police Medal in 2017, the highest award that can be granted to a living officer.